 Tips for when you begin

-So my hope this blog serves you in your writing journey in some way.
-I’ve written hundreds of articles here, which is a lot to sort through.
+So I hope this blog serves you in your writing journey in some way.
+I've written hundreds of articles here, which is a lot to sort through.
 Here is a list of 10 essential tips on writing: